There is a reason why today’s cruise ships are called floating cities. They are massive!

 The larger internal volume, or gross tonnage, means cruise ships can add more passengers, activities, amenities, and facilities to the vessel.

 Passenger capacity is another standard measurement for comparing cruise ships.
-However, it is essential to consider two different measures of guest capacity; double occupancy and maximum capacity.
+However, it is essential to consider two different measures of guest capacity: double occupancy and maximum capacity.

 Consider when a family of three books a cabin with a four-passenger capacity.
 Or a solo traveler booked in a standard two-guest stateroom.